- Tuition and fees

 New students (including transfers) are required to pay a non-refundable (enrollment) tuition deposit before registering for classes.

 All students are charged a $25 non-refundable registration fee each term they register for one or more courses.
 If a student drops all classes before the term begins, the student is still responsible for this fee.
 The fee will be reflected on the next billing statement.
 The exact amount of the fee is listed in the cost to attend UWL.

 Billing reminders are sent via email to the student’s campus email from the email address studentAR@uwlax.edu (around 5 p.m.).
 It is the responsibility of the student to check their campus email and make sure the bill is routed to the proper individual for making payment.
-Students can give parents/guest access to their WINGS student center and billing statements.
-Because of FERPA law, the Cashier's Office is unable to communicate with any parent/guest unless the student specifically gives access to 'view what I owe.'
-Students should set up both options early in the semester for parents/guest to receive billing statements and allow communication with the Cashier's Office.
+Students are able to give parents/guests access to both their WINGS Student Center and their billing statements in CashNet by following the below steps.

-- Students, log into WINGS with your NetID username and password.
+- The student logs into WINGS with his or her NetID username and password.

-- Upon completion, parent/guest will be notified of their unique login information for WINGS.
+- Upon completion, parents/guests will be notified of their unique login information for WINGS.
 Additional instructions on how to pay can be found on the Cashier's website under the "Payment Options" button.